-Thanks to a 25-year career, Jay brings to the table a proven track record of improving organizational financial success in the Denver market.
+Thanks to a 25-year career, Jay brings a proven track record of improving organizational financial success in the Denver market.
 With a resume that includes nonprofit management, professional sports, telecommunications and trade association industry experience, Jay know and understands the value of building trust-based relationships and providing unparalleled personal service.

 The dream for the Gold Crown Foundation was to one day oversee its own athletic and education complex.
-After 10 years of fundraising, marketing, planning, designing and partnering with other visionary organizations who shared a commitment to youth in the Denver Metro area, the dream became a reality with the construction of Coca-Cola All Star Park and then the Gold Crown Field House in Lakewood, Colorado.
-First came Coca-Cola All Star Park, a championship quality high school baseball park modeled after historic Coors Field that opened in 1998 to coincide with the Rockies hosting the 1998 MLB All Star Game.
+After 10 years of fundraising, marketing, planning, designing and partnering with other organizations who shared a commitment to youth in the Denver Metro area, the dream became a reality with the construction of Coca-Cola All Star Park and then the Gold Crown Field House in Lakewood, Colorado.
+First came Coca-Cola All Star Park, a championship quality baseball park modeled after historic Coors Field that opened in 1998 to coincide with the Rockies hosting the 1998 MLB All Star Game.
 Then came the Gold Crown Field House, a 56,000 square-foot indoor athletic and education facility on the same campus that is now the region’s premier indoor basketball and volleyball facility.
 Jay was very fortunate to serve as the Project Manager for both projects and oversaw all phases of the development and building of both these amazing facilities from start to finish.
 Both have had a positive impact on the community beyond all expectations and have served hundreds of thousands of people.
 The opening of the two facilities remain Jay’s proudest professional accomplishments.